swefpifh/StreamAvatars_AvatarAutoSpawn/README.md

 >- **false** 🠚 Deactivate the random spawning of an avatar in the list you have entered in "*avatarsSpawningUsername*".
 If you choose to use *false*, the choice will be set with the variable "*avatarsSpawningNumber*". (*Default*)

 ### avatarsCustomSpawningNumber
->- **true** 🠚 Activate the infinite loop and deactivate the simple loop "*myAvatarBubbleTextLoop*".
+>- Choose the number of avatars to spawn.
+Be careful, if you choose 2 or more, it may sometimes choose the same avatar and therefore will only display it once.

 ### avatarsSpawningNumber
->- Choose the desired number to display the message in the avatar bubble as many times as desired.
+>- Choose the number of avatars to appear.
+If you have entered 6 avatar names, but choose a lower number, such as 3.
+This will display the first 3 avatars starting from the top.

 ### avatarsSpawningUsername
->- Choose the minimum and maximum number (in seconds) to generate a random number.
-By default, the chosen number will be between 60 and 70.
-The first loop may activate the message at 62s, the second maybe at 67s, etc...
+>- Enter your avatars to add them to the spawn list.
+Remember to change the number in the "*avatarsSpawningNumber*" variable to make sure everything appears.